lanoid/react-typescript-jest/README.md

 # Boilerplate Project

-A simple boilerplate project which allows rapid creation of react projects with typescript/jest/enzyme/sass.
+A simple, personally educational boilerplate project which allows rapid creation of react projects with typescript/jest/enzyme/sass.
 All compiled using [parceljs](https://parceljs.org/).

 _I don’t often boilerplate, but when I do, it’s light._